|Professor Marc Ansari, Member

 |Fanny Ouk, medical student, Geneva, Switzerland - 10 09 18

 Fanny is a 6th year medical student at the University of Geneva who, through her affinity with pediatrics, has written as part of her master's work a literature review on the evaluation of the gonadotoxicity of oncological treatments used in pediatrics under the direction of Dr. Fabienne Gumy Pause.
 This document could serve as a decision aid for the medical teams involved in the preservation of fertility.
 Her work has thus contributed to the activities of the pediatric onco-hematology platform of the CANSEARCH Foundation.

 |Dr. André O. von Bueren, M.D., Ph.D., PD.

 Responsible for the Pediatric Neuro-oncology group, a reference for children and adolescents with brain tumors and a hematologist-oncologist from the Pediatric Oncology and Hematology Unit of the HUG, André has been practicing in the medical field for almost 15 years.
 He is specialized in pediatric neuro-oncology.
 Her areas of interest include clinical trials and pre-clinical research of pediatric brain tumors, particularly high-grade gliomas.

-Nicolas is a pediatrician, has worked in oncology-hematologic pediatrics in Switzerland and has completed his training with a clinical fellowship and research at SickKids Hospital in Toronto, Canada.
+Nicolas, a hematologist-pediatric oncologist, has worked in oncology-hematologic pediatrics in Switzerland and has completed his training with a clinical fellowship and research at SickKids Hospital in Toronto, Canada.
 Nicolas joined the CANSEARCH Research laboratory at the University of Geneva as a researcher in August 2018.
 In parallel, he is a collaborator at the Institute of Social and Preventive Medicine in Bern.
 His research projects aim to better understand the effect of genetic differences on the development of childhood cancers and the side effects after anti-cancer treatments.